openmainframeproject/cobol-programming-course/SUPPORT.md

 ## How to Ask for Help

 If you have trouble installing, building, or using COBOL Programming Course, but there's not yet reason to suspect you've encountered a genuine bug, start by posting a question to the Slack channel.
-This is the place for question such has "How do I...".
+This is the place for questions such as "How do I...".

 ## How to report a bug or request an enhancement

-COBOL Programming Course manages bug and enhancement using it's [issue tracker](https://github.com/openmainframeproject/cobol-programming-course/issues/new/choose).
-The issue template will guide you on making an effective report.
+COBOL Programming Course manages bug and enhancement using its [issue tracker](https://github.com/openmainframeproject/cobol-programming-course/issues/new/choose).
+The issue template will guide you in making an effective report.

 ## Contributing a fix